 CALSTART’s Drive to Zero aims to enable and accelerate the growth of global zero-emission commercial vehicles with the vision that zero-emission technology will be commercially viable by 2025 and dominant by 2040.
 Drive to Zero provides a Zero-Emission Technology Inventory (ZETI) and Polices and Actions Tool Kit.

 CARB’s Project 800 initiative gathers drayage truck sales data from public incentive projects, as well as through direct outreach to manufacturers about their orders.
 Sales made today help jump-start this important segment in support of Governor Newsom’s Executive Order (N-79-20).
 In 2021, over 600 class 8 drayage trucks were ordered, serving California ports and freight facilities.
-These represent a first cut in a transformational period for clean truck technologies, with $75 million more in dedicated vehicle incentives and over $80 million in infrastructure incentives coming available as early as mid-2022.
+These represent a first cut in a transformational period for clean truck technologies, with state incentives increasing.
 The count continues!

 Funding programs include: